miklosme/papers/src/app/home.md

+# Daily Digest (March 18, 2025)

+Buckle up, AI enthusiasts!
+We've got a smorgasbord of multi-agent madness to dive into today.
+Let's start with a breakthrough in robot navigation that'll have you saying "excuse me" to your Roomba.

+LIVEPOINT is revolutionizing [safe, deadlock-free multi-robot navigation](https://papers.miklos.dev/2503.13098) using point cloud data.
+No more robot traffic jams in doorways!
+But why stop at polite robots when we can have chatty ones?
+GAMECHAT takes it up a notch by enabling [robots to use natural language](https://papers.miklos.dev/2503.12333) to negotiate priority and avoid collisions.
+It's like a civilized robot cocktail party!

+Speaking of parties, ever wonder how to make AI agents play nice together?
+Researchers are exploring how [personality traits influence LLM cooperation](https://papers.miklos.dev/2503.12722) in game scenarios.
+Turns out, being agreeable helps... until someone takes advantage of your kindness.
+It's high school all over again!

+For those of you managing robot swarms (and who isn't these days?), we've got a nifty [task allocation framework for multi-mode robots](https://papers.miklos.dev/2503.12787).
+Whether your bots fly, drive, or moonwalk, this system optimizes energy use and task completion.
+It's like Tetris, but with drones and efficiency!

+Lastly, if you're in the healthcare field, hold onto your stethoscopes.
+A new [Multi-Agent Inpatient Pathways (MAP) framework](https://papers.miklos.dev/2503.13205) is outperforming human doctors in diagnosis accuracy.
+It's a team of AI agents working together like a high-tech medical drama, minus the romantic subplots.

+That's all for now, folks!
+Keep your neural networks firing and your agents cooperating.
+Until next time, this is AI News, signing off!

 # Daily Digest (March 17, 2025)

 Attention AI enthusiasts!
 Get ready for a whirlwind tour of the latest breakthroughs in multi-agent systems and robotics.
 We're diving deep into the cutting edge, so buckle up!